The Mysterious Mr Quin: Adaptations

 The film, in turn, was "novelized" as The Passing of Mr. Quinn by G. Roy McRae (London Book Company, 1929).

-The (unpublished) play Someone at the Window (1934) was adapted by Christie from the short story The Dead Harlequin.
+The (unpublished) play Someone at the Window (1934) was adapted by Christie from the short story "The Dead Harlequin".

 A series of abridged readings of three of the stories ("The Coming of Mr Quin", "The Soul of the Croupier", "At the 'Bells and Motley'") were broadcast 15–17 September 2009 on BBC Radio 4 as part of the Afternoon Readings program and performed by Martin Jarvis.
-A second series of abridged readings ("The World's End", "The Face of Helen", "The Sign in the Sky") was broadcast 15–17 September 2010 on BBC Radio 4 and again performed by Martin Jarvis.
-A third set ("The Dead Harlequin", "The Man from the Sea", "Harlequin's Lane") was broadcast 6–8 September 2011 on BBC Radio 4 and again performed by Martin Jarvis.
+A second series of abridged readings ("The World's End", "The Face of Helen", "The Sign in the Sky") was broadcast 15–17 September 2010, with a third set ("The Dead Harlequin", "The Man from the Sea", "Harlequin's Lane") broadcast 6–8 September 2011, both performed again by Jarvis.
 The readings have since been rebroadcast on BBC Radio 4 Extra.

 Other appearances of Harley Quin or Mr Satterthwaite

 In Agatha Christie's Autobiography, she claims that Quin and Satterthwaite became two of her favourite characters.
 The latter appeared in the 1935 novel, Three Act Tragedy, and very briefly in the short story Dead Man's Mirror, a 1937 collection of four short stories.
-Outside of this collection, Quin appeared in two further short stories: The Harlequin Tea Set and The Love Detectives, which were both included in the 1992 UK collection Problem at Pollensa Bay.
+Outside of this collection, Quin appeared in two further short stories: The Harlequin Tea Set (which was the last short story Christie ever wrote) and The Love Detectives; both stories were included in the 1992 UK collection Problem at Pollensa Bay.
 In the US, the former story appeared as the title story in the 1997 collection The Harlequin Tea Set and the latter in the earlier 1950 collection Three Blind Mice and Other Stories.

 The Love Detectives, The Harlequin Tea Set, Three Act Tragedy (a Poirot story in which Satterthwaite makes an appearance) and Dead Man's Mirror were included in the collection The Complete Quin and Satterthwaite: Love Detectives (UK, HarperCollins; ISBN 978-0-00-717115-6).